MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 As shown in the previous command, you can supply the values with a single command, or just type Set-RMSServerAuthentication, and supply the values one-by-one when prompted.
 When the command completes, you see "**The RmsServerAuthentication is set to ON**", which means that the client is now operating in "server mode".
 This message does not confirm that authentication was successful by using the values you supplied, but that the switch to server mode was successful.

 Consider making this service principal a super user: To ensure that this service principal can always unprotect files for others, it can be configured to be a super user.
-In the same way as you configure a standard user account to be a super user, you use the same Azure RMS cmdlet, [Add-AadrmSuperUser](/powershell/aadrm/vlatest/Add-AadrmSuperUser.md) but specify the **-ServicePrincipalId** parameter with your AppPrincipalId value.
+In the same way as you configure a standard user account to be a super user, you use the same Azure RMS cmdlet, [Add-AadrmSuperUser](/powershell/aadrm/vlatest/Add-AadrmSuperUser.md), but specify the **ServicePrincipalId** parameter with your AppPrincipalId value.

 For more information about super users, see [Configuring super users for Azure Rights Management and discovery services or data recovery](../deploy-use/configure-super-users.md).